 The New Castle Residence Hall was completed in 2001 and houses 200 students.
 Single and double rooms are available.
 Amenities include large student lounges and great study spaces.
 This hall is located near the Athletic complex.

 New Castle Details:

-Tuckerman Hall is the newest residence hall on campus, opening in September 2013.
+Tuckerman Hall opened in September 2013.
 It is four floors and has wonderful views of the Merrimack River and mountains beyond.
 Tuckerman is home to the highest point on campus and houses 347 students.
 Singles, doubles, quads (4-person), and doubles with a shared bathroom, organized within 35-person clusters, are the room types available.
 Amenities such as a small fitness center, elevator, individual room heating/cooling controls, multi-purpose meeting room, and multiple lounges on each floor.
 All areas and rooms are smoke-free.

 Tuckerman Hall Details:

 Washington Residence Hall has beautiful views of the Merrimack River, and houses 242 students.
 Single and double rooms are available.
 Amenities include large student lounges, conference room spaces, and newly renovated common bathrooms.

 The East Side Residence Halls (Windsor and Hampton) sit on top a hill with a great view of the Merrimack River and the surrounding area.
 These buildings have a "suite" living style, meaning that there are 2 singles, 2 doubles as well as a bathroom area per living unit in many of the units.
 These pod units then share a community room with access to study spaces and common areas.
 Amenities include large lounges, two meeting rooms (one per building), two laundry rooms (one per building).

 Hampton Hall is host to our theme communities on campus.
 The three themes are Wellness, Substance-Free, and Gaming.